 Connect with colleagues on LinkedIn

 This tip is so simple and easy, yet many interns forget to add their co-workers on LinkedIn.
-For shame.

 Even if you think the website is “for old people,” remember that you’ll be “old” one day too (and sooner than you think).